 Thursday, September 12, 2024

-NOTE: To my knowledge, no medical organizations or resuscitation experts recommend devices of this nature.
-If I've oerlooked any, please email details to Peter.Heimlich@gmail.com and I'll include - PMH
+To my knowledge, no medical organizations or resuscitation experts consider these types of devices to be proven as effective and safe.
+If I'm incorrect, please email details to Peter.Heimlich@gmail.com

 FDA Encourages the Public to Follow Established Choking Rescue Protocols: FDA Safety Communication, April 22, 2024: